maha4028/economic-charting/README.md

 ![Plot #2](plots/plot_cpi_unrate.png)

-The two varibales seem to move in an inverse relationship - when CPI is down the unemployment rate is up.
-This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
-However, the relationship is not strict as seen below.
+The two varibales seem to have in an inverse relationship - when unemployment is up inflation is down.
+This negative correlation (-0.433) is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
+However, if we plot the two variables aginst eachother, we see that the relationship is imperfect.
+There are other unobserved varibales that affect inflation.

 ![Plot #Phil](plots/plot_phillips_curve.png)